martinhova01/MovieDB/README.md

 ![Lighthouse report](docs/image.png)

 *Note: This test was run with the backend on a local server, so the performance results might not be fully accurate.*

-### Note

-At the moment we perform several queries in order to maintain concistency with regards to the reviews.
-As this is not the final deliverable we have not yet had time to optimize this.
-However, this is something we are aware of and in the process of fixing for the final deliverable.